Pysi/easyRLS/doc/quickstart.md

 The file 'TEMPLATE.mat' gives you a template to configure the focus. *Do not edit it*, instead, copy it and modify it locally with a personalised name (ex Template_Hugo.m).

-Once you have your own template, run the function
+Once you have your own template, run the function 'addPrograms' which adds the programs to the Matlab path and loads the dependencies ('caTools' library has to be installed).

-	addPrograms('/home/ljp/');

-with the root containing your 'Programs' folder, and it will automatically add the code to the Matlab path, and load the caTools library, on windows as on ubuntu.
+	addPrograms('/home/ljp/Programs');

 Then you can change the following parameters according to your needs